Opening your inner wisdom

 UPDATES SINCE THE SHOW:

-- “Scripts” ended up not turning into a YouTube show and instead it replaced Clinical Graphology
+- “Scripts” ended up not turning into a YouTube show and instead was returned to it’s original, original name of Clinical Graphology (circa 1987)

 - I also no longer host the forensic podcast but you can listen to the FAVES here